 It's recommended you be vaccinated against YF for The Gambia anyway, because of the risk of transmission.

 Avoid a while lot of hassle and get the jab.
-You must have it at least 10 days before arriving in a YF prone destination, but it lasts for 10 years. almost 8 years ago
+You must have it at least 10 days before arriving in a YF prone destination, but it lasts for 10 years. about 8 years ago

 According to the information that I have found it is highly recommended but not required unless you are coming from another area that is known to have Yellow Fever like another Sub Saharan African Country.
 I would go ahead and get it though, who knows when you might want to travel to a country that does require it.
-Plus it is not that expensive so get the vax. almost 8 years agoAnswered by Leif Ryman via WorldNomads.com
+Plus it is not that expensive so get the vax. about 8 years agoAnswered by Leif Ryman via WorldNomads.com